Digital Marketing

 All customers change: agility is a make-or-break part of your marketing strategy

-People’s relationship with a brand isn’t static; your customers will have different needs as they transition from learning about your brand to first-time buyer to loyal customer.
+People’s relationship with a brand isn’t static; your customers will have different needs as they transition from learning about your brand to first-time buyers to loyal customers.
 Customer preferences are also dynamic, shifting as new styles, economic factors, personal tastes, life events, and more continue to change.

 To get that information, you need a single source of truth where you can combine first-party data points about your customers’ patterns of behavior and how they’re changing with consumer and industry insights.
 Then you can pull those learnings into audience segments to get more information about what specific groups need and how your brand can deliver solutions across an integrated media mix.